edujbarrios/NeonBlueTheme/README.md

 ![Screenshot of the Theme](./images/sample_image.png)

+## Applying the Theme Manually

+To apply the Neon Blue Dark Theme to Visual Studio Code manually (As it hasn't been uploaded to VSC marketplace yet), follow these steps:

+1. Open Visual Studio Code.
+2. Go to the "Settings" by clicking on the gear icon in the lower-left corner or by pressing `Ctrl + ,` (`Cmd + ,` at mac devices).
+3. In the search bar at the top, type "settings.json" and select "Preferences: Open Settings (JSON)" from the dropdown.
+4. In the opened "settings.json" file, locate the sections for `"workbench.colorCustomizations"` and `"editor.tokenColorCustomizations"`.
+5. Replace the existing content in these sections with the content from the file ./themes/neonbluetheme.json.
+6. Save the "settings.json" file `(Ctrl + S)` (`(Cmd + S)` at mac devices) Or simply go to `File>Save` at the top menu.
+7. Close and reopen Visual Studio Code for the changes to take effect.

 ## Note:

 In my original version, the terminal is in encoded white.
 However, to complete the experience with a neon blue style `#00ffe1`, you should modify the directive: